Why Do You Need To Research Your Plastic Surgeon

 Some plastic surgeons may choose to have a surety bond instead of insurance, if they have the resources to do so.
 The premiums for plastic surgery malpractice insurance are so very high that is often easier and less expensive in the long run to carry a bond.
 A surety bond means the surgeon either has the funds or liquid assets, or maintains an irrevocable letter of credit, set aside that is equal to the maximum award amount for that.
 However, several states require liability insurance.

-Medical malpractice is a scary subject for many people.
-Unfortunately, while there are surgeons who perform less than stellar surgeries, there are also a lot of frivolous lawsuits brought against doctors.
-The malpractice history of a given plastic surgeon is a difficult subject to research.
-You can spend many hours, yet not be able to get as much information as you would like.
-And you may come up with information that does not mean as much as you think it does.
-There are wonderful plastic surgeons who have been sued and there are plastic surgeons with inadequate skills who haven't been sued yet.
+Medical malpractice can be a frightening topic for many people.
+Unfortunately, while there are some surgeons who perform procedures with unfavorable results, there are also a lot of frivolous lawsuits brought against surgeons.
+For this reason, the malpractice history of a certain plastic surgeon is sometimes difficult to research properly.
+You can spend many hours, yet not be able to get as much information as you would like in order to make an informed decision.
+You may also come up with information that does not mean as much as you think it does.
+There are exceptional plastic surgeons who have had lawsuits filed against them and there are plastic surgeons with inadequate skills who haven't been sued yet.

 So how do you go about researching malpractice cases?
 You can go to the courthouse in the county in which your surgeon practices and perform a search for litigations, arbitrations, trials, etc. in the civil index.
 You can ask the county clerk's office for specific instructions on how to do this.
 Some courts ask that you pay a fee for copies of the documents.
 Some malpractice information may be located in the Superior Court Office rather than in the county courts.